9 Ways Service Businesses Are Using AI Automation

 Instant missed-call text-back

-Tradespeople are on roofs, in attics, under houses — you can't catch every call.
-But a missed call from a high-intent lead is a job walking out the door.
+You can't catch every call — you're with clients, on a job, or simply after hours.
+But a missed call from a high-intent lead is revenue walking out the door.

 Back-and-forth scheduling wastes hours and loses momentum.
-AI automation lets leads book an inspection directly into your calendar, then sends confirmations and reminders by SMS and email — cutting no-shows and freeing your office from phone tag.
+AI automation lets leads book directly into your calendar, then sends confirmations and reminders by SMS and email — cutting no-shows and freeing your front desk from phone tag.

-Most home-services businesses sit on a list of past enquiries and customers and do nothing with it.
-When a hailstorm rolls through, that list is gold.
+Most businesses sit on a list of past enquiries and clients and do nothing with it.
+That list is gold.

 Lead qualification & routing

 Not every enquiry is worth the same.
-AI can ask the right qualifying questions up front — service type, urgency, suburb, insurance status — and route hot leads straight to your phone while logging the rest, so your team spends time on the jobs most likely to close.
+AI can ask the right qualifying questions up front — service type, urgency, location, budget — and route hot leads straight to your phone while logging the rest, so your team spends time on the clients most likely to book.

 Automated review requests

 Reviews drive trust and local search ranking, yet asking for them is the task that always gets forgotten.
-Automation sends a review request at the perfect moment — right after a job is completed and the customer is happiest — steadily building your reputation on autopilot.
+Automation sends a review request at the perfect moment — right after an appointment, when the client is happiest — steadily building your reputation on autopilot.

-A big chunk of office time goes to customers chasing updates.
-Automated status messages — "your materials have arrived," "we'll be on site Tuesday at 8am" — keep customers informed, reduce inbound calls, and make your business feel far larger and more professional than it is.
+A big chunk of front-desk time goes to clients chasing details.
+Automated messages — appointment confirmations, "see you tomorrow at 2pm," prep instructions — keep clients informed, reduce inbound calls, and make your business feel far larger and more professional than it is.

 How to get started with AI automation

 You don't need to automate everything at once.
-The businesses that win start with the workflow that's costing them the most money — and for almost every home-services business, that's speed to lead.
+The businesses that win start with the workflow that's costing them the most money — and for almost every appointment-based business, that's speed to lead.

 A simple way to begin:

-At Evoinfiniti, this is exactly what we build for roofing, HVAC and solar businesses — done-for-you, branded to your company, and live in days.
+At Evoinfiniti, this is exactly what we build for appointment-based businesses — done-for-you, branded to your company, and live in days.
 You can even see the AI chatbot running on your own website in seconds.

 See what this looks like for your business